-Healthy gums are a sign of strong oral health and they also improve your overall smile, making you more approachable and confident.
-However, if you’re suffering from persistent bad breath, sensitive gums that bleed while brushing, or swollen gums, you may be suffering from gingivitis, a common but dangerous gum disease.
+Healthy gums are a sign of strong oral health and improve your overall smile, making you more approachable and confident.
+However, if you’re suffering from persistent bad breath, sensitive gums that bleed while brushing, or swollen gums, you may suffer from gingivitis, a common but dangerous gum disease.
 If you see any signs of gingivitis, you should consult URBN Dental in Midtown or Uptown Houston gingivitis treatment dentist and set up an appointment immediately.

 What is Gingivitis?

-Gingivitis is the earliest stage of gum disease and it leads to inflammation of the gums.
+Gingivitis is the earliest stage of gum disease, leading to inflammation of the gums.
 This disease usually occurs because of the unchecked accumulation of plaque and tartar along your gum line, leading to bacterial decay.
 If left untreated, gingivitis can progress further and infect the bones underneath the gums, leading to a dangerous condition called periodontitis.
 Poor dental hygiene is the most frequent cause of gingivitis.
 Gingivitis can be prevented and treated with good oral hygiene practices, including brushing at least twice daily, flossing once daily, and scheduling routine dental exams.